Demir Demirkan

 Demir Demirkan (/tr/) (born 12 August 1972) is a Turkish musician, Eurovision Song Contest winning composer, guitarist for thrash metal band Mezarkabul and writer.
-Demir Demirkan started playing music when he was 13 and played guitar with various groups in college.
-Demir Demirkan also wrote television jingles and composed soundtracks for television and films.
+Demirkan started playing music when he was 13 and played guitar with various groups in college.
+He also wrote television jingles and composed soundtracks for television and films.

 Early life and influences

 After Çankaya Primary School and TED Ankara College, he graduated from Çamlaraltı High School in İzmir then graduated from Bilkent University, English Language and Literature.
 Demirkan started playing music when he was 13 and played guitar with various groups in college.
-In 1990, Demir joined a heavy/rock group, Mezarkabul, based in Istanbul and wrote and played guitar in the group's second album, Trail Blazer.
+In 1990, Demirkan joined a heavy/rock group, Mezarkabul, based in Istanbul and wrote and played guitar in the group's second album, Trail Blazer.

 In 1992, he moved to Los Angeles where he studied with Scott Henderson, Frank Gambale and Paul Hanson who founded the MI-Musician's Institute.

 In 1996, he moved back to Istanbul and worked as a producer, guitarist and composer for various artists such as Sebnem Ferah and Sertab Erener.
-Demir rejoined Mezarkabul again in 1997 and recorded the Anatolia album.
+Demirkan rejoined Mezarkabul again in 1997 and recorded the Anatolia album.

 Career

 Demirkan played his first guitar at age 13, and attained national stardom in 1990 when he joined the Istanbul heavy rock group Mezarkabul as songwriter and guitarist.
 In 1992, he studied at Musician's Institute in Los Angeles with Scott Henderson, Frank Gambale, and MI founder Paul Hanson, also playing studio and live gigs.

-In 2000, Demir released his eponymous initial solo album with Sony Music.
+In 2000, Demirkan released his eponymous initial solo album with Sony Music.
 His albums Dunya Benim (The World is Mine) and 2004 Istanbul followed in 2002 and 2004.
 The latter sold in 11 European countries after his successful tour with Mike Tramp (Whitelion).